 ...

-n the course of evolution, the stage of thought and reason has been reached, the human mind acts as a mirror reflecting the glory of God.
+615. When in the course of evolution, the stage of thought and reason has been reached, the human mind acts as a mirror reflecting the glory of God.

 The face of nature is illumined, the grass, the stones, the hills and valleys shine; but they shine not of themselves, but because they reflect the rays of the sun.
 It is the sun which shines.
 In the same way, our minds reflect God.
 Those who live thinking good thoughts, doing good deeds, and with love in their hearts -- the minds of these become ever clearer, reflecting more and more perfectly the love of God, while the minds of those who live in ignorance